- Download our Moving to Thailand Guide (PDF)

 Finding work that pays well can be a major challenge for expats who want to live in Thailand.
 The majority of job opportunities in the country can be found in Bangkok.
 Many new arrivals descend upon the already bustling Thai capital for this reason.

-Rural life in Thailand often lacks modern amenities, while urban environments are in overdrive, inundating residents with noise pollution and a lack of space.
+Rural life in Thailand typically lacks modern amenities, while urban environments are in overdrive, inundating residents with noise pollution and a lack of space.
 This can make it difficult to find a balance.
-Expats often find that weekend getaways from Bangkok are key to handling its frenetic energy.
+Expats frequently find that weekend getaways from Bangkok are key to handling its frenetic energy.

 Although less popular than living in Bangkok, some expats scatter across the northern regions such as Chiang Mai to enjoy a quieter and more traditional Thai lifestyle.
 Chiang Mai in particular is well known as a hub of digital nomads.

 The beach resorts of Krabi and Phuket are also popular choices, as tourism-related jobs and idyllic beaches lure retirees and expat workers alike.
 Another option for expats wanting to work in Thailand is teaching English.
 These sectors may not necessarily allow expats to enjoy the standard of living they may have been used to back home, but many of the expats who live in Thailand actively choose to live a simpler life.